-

 • LC-MS/MS analysis : structural identification of tiliroside by specific fragmentation, offering excellent sensitivity for complex extracts.

-The results allow the determination of the tiliroside content (mg/g) and the assessment of purity, stability or comparability between batches .
+The results allow for the determination of the tiliroside content (mg/g) and the evaluation of purity, stability , and batch comparability .

-The methods used are based on the recommendations of the European Pharmacopoeia , AOAC or validated scientific publications.
+The methods used are based on European Pharmacopoeia , AOAC , or validated scientific publications.

 Industrial and scientific applications

-Tiliroside dosage finds various applications in several sectors:
+Tiliroside assay has various applications in several sectors:

-• Nutraceutical : standardization of natural extracts with relaxing, anti-stress or antioxidant effects.
+• Nutraceuticals : standardization of natural extracts with relaxing, anti-stress or antioxidant effects.

 • Cosmetics : formulation of soothing and anti-aging active ingredients in creams, serums or after-sun care.